margomerritt/Water-Quality-Data-Knights/README.md

 # Overview
 This is an overview for our project to provide information on the quality of water based on locations and demographics on that location.

+Topic: Water Quality

+Question to answer:

+Dataset (link):

+Database:

+Machine Learning Model:

+Technologies to use:

 A.Poe